SIX TYPES OF TEA

 • Shou (ripe in Chinese)

-Both raw and ripe Pu-erh refers to the tea leaves’ undergoing a complex process of gradual fermentation to reach maturity over time.
-Made from large-leaf tea trees or “day” in Chinese, the finest and rarest Pu-erh comes from ancient trees as old as 2,000 years.
+Both raw and ripe Pu-erh refer to tea leaves undergoing a complex process of gradual fermentation to reach maturity over time.
+Made from large-leaf tea trees, or “ay” in Chinese, the finest and rarest Pu-erh comes from ancient trees as old as 2,000 years.

 Why Pu-erh captures the heart and the purse string

-Pu erh is phenomenal tea!
-Pu erh tea’s health benefits are legendary among the Chinese.
-This dark beauty tea deserves its documentary.
+Pu-erh is a phenomenal tea!
+Its health benefits are legendary among the Chinese.
+This dark beauty deserves its documentary.
 A cup of aged Pu-erh Tea reveals ancient secrets of man and nature, culture, and history.
 Have you heard of the Tea-For-Horses trade?
-Pu-erh tea served as currency to trade for prized horses between China and Tibet on the Ancient Tea Horse Road over a thousand years ago.
+Pu-erh tea served as currency for trading prized horses between China and Tibet on the Ancient Tea Horse Road thousands of years ago.

 A cup of earth

-Quality Pu-erh tea shows a deep, dark crimson color and is rich in earthy flavors and aromas, to which Pu-erh lovers seem to be addicted.
+Quality Pu-erh tea is deep, dark crimson in color and rich in earthy flavors and aromas.
+Pu-erh lovers seem to be addicted to it.

-In wine-speak, quality Pu-erh tea is like a French cabernet sauvignon.
-Smooth, refined with a beautiful deep red hue.
-Similar to wine, Pu-erh Tea comes with a standard label, declaring the year and production region.
+In wine-speak, quality Pu-erh tea is like a French cabernet sauvignon: smooth, refined, and with a beautiful, deep red hue.
+Like wine, Pu-erh Tea comes with a standard label declaring the year and production region.

 The Chinese have long treasured Pu-erh Tea for its legendary health benefits.
 A well-aged Puer tea cake commands top dollars among feverish collectors worldwide.

-Also called “Hei Cha,” meaning “black tea” in Chinese, Pu-erh is an “old tea,” and its dark crimson hue also made it an easy target for counterfeiting.
-So buyers beware.
+Also called “Hei Cha,” which means “Black tea” in Chinese, Pu-erh is an old tea.
+“Its dark crimson hue also makes it an easy target for counterfeiting, so buyers beware.
+Learn about brewing tips for Puerh here.

-And there you have it–all six types of tea!
-I hope this blog helps you understand a bit more about each tea type.
+And there you have it—all six types of tea.
+I hope this blog helps you understand a bit more about each type of tea.
 Happy sipping!